xlcnd/isbnsrv/README.md

 New
 ---

->Now is available a graphql api at `http://localhost:8080/graphql`.
+>Is available a graphql api at `http://localhost:8080/graphql`.

 [1]: https://github.com/xlcnd/isbnsrv/archive/v1.1.5.zip